sevidmusic/Roady/README.md

 each website may only use one layout.

-To configure layouts for specific websites, a file named `authorities.json` must be exist in the directory where all layouts are located that contains json that defines an array of `(string) key` `=>` `(string) value` pairs where the `key` is the website Domain's Authority and the value is the name of
+To configure layouts for specific websites, a file named `layouts.json` must exist in the directory where all layouts are located that contains json that defines an array of `(string) key` `=>` `(string) value` pairs where the `key` is the website Domain's Authority and the value is the name of